TOLDOTECHNIK/TTBOUNCE/README.md

 - 2014-01-23 Initial release
 - 2014-02-25 added click/doubleclick/press and getHoldTime()
 - 2018-07-26 added attachReTick() for continous button press (usable for counting up and down)
+- 2018-10-19 added attachRelease() for notification when button is released (Thanks to DaveDischord)

 ## Installation
 Download the ZIP file and extract it's content.
 Put the TTBOUNCE folder in "ARDUINOAPP/hardware/libraries/".